Enhancing the Mover Experience with a Voice-Enabled Virtual Assistant for U-Haul

 A collaborative project with designers that works towards a design challenge with user-centered design methods.
 I crafted interfaces, built components, developed design systems, and created clickable prototypes.
 Designed dialog-based interaction elements to enhance user engagement.
 In the process, I aligned visual systems across film, motion, and graphic design for a cohesive user experience.

-Our team designed this all-in-one virtual assistant redefines the entire moving journey.
+Our team designed this all-in-one virtual assistant assist movers with their moving journey with U-Hual.
 It offers responsive voice-guided features that optimize tasks, enhance coordination, and provide real-time alerts and guidance.
-It's particularly adept at intelligently addressing complex requests, which is a valuable asset for movers under pressure.
+It's particularly adept at intelligently addressing requests, which is a valuable asset for movers under pressure.
 By doing so, it significantly boosts the efficiency and overall enjoyment of the moving process while simultaneously alleviating driving concerns through hands-free, real-time support.

 A friendly guide, reminder, and cheerleader who provides U-Haul customers with multiple options to chose from; personalized recommendations based on user feedback; timely reminders, equipment tutorials, and safety alerts for a safe and pleasant driving experience.